HomeMy WebLinkAbout1938-02-23 224

 cussed.
 Mr. Potter said that the lots were just ordinary

-lots, not low, and he suggested that they be offered for
+lots , not low, and he suggested that they be offered for

-sale at $400. less a commission of 6% to the agent.
+Sale of sale at 0400. less a commission of 6% to the agent.
 Mr.

-Giroux moved that the suggestion be approved.
+lots Giroux moved that the suggestion be approved.
 Mr. Clark sec-

 onded the motion and it was so voted.

-Letter was received from.the Lovell Bus Lines, Inc.
+Letter was received from. the Lovell Bus Lines, Inc.

-acknowledging receipt of the Board's letter of Feb.
+acknowledging receipt of the Board' s letter of Feb.
 9th

 together with the petition signed by several residents